Mayflower Primary School, Poplar: Royal visit

 On 15 June 2017, Queen Elizabeth II and Prince Philip, Duke of Edinburgh visited Tower Hamlets to commemorate the centenary of the bombing in 1917.
 After a memorial service at All Saints Church, Poplar, which was also attended by descendants of children involved in the bombing, the royal party visited the school and saw projects on the First World War that the children had been working on.

 Present

 At an Ofsted inspection on 31 January 2017, the school was rated "outstanding" on every criterion.
 Findings included:

 In November 2019, it was announced that the school had achieved the best standard assessment tests (SATS) results amongst 15,000 English primary schools surveyed by The Sunday Times.
 In November 2020, Mayflower Primary was named "State Primary School of the Year" by The Sunday Times.
+This was followed with top three placements in both 2022 and 2023, in which it was ranked the top school in Greater London.